 The Mother Ship Digital Residency & e-Campus

-The project which she will work through with you in February is:
+The project which we will work through in April is:

-Then in the first week of March we will hold a digital exhibition of everyone's work :)
+Then in mid-May we will hold a digital exhibition of everyone's work :)

 If you would like to join us on our virtual campus join the waitlist here below and we will keep you updated with the details, and if you are an artist working in a textile medium who would be interested in being one of our residents you can get in touch here.